lbastigk/Nebulite/doc/Commands.md

 #### `in-scope`

 ```
-Parses a command within a specific scope.
+Parses a command within a specific scope of the Global Space.

 Usage: in-scope <scope> <command>